 FPGA’s can’t really handle numbers between 0 and 1.

-This problem is so common and the solution so well known that aspiring FPGA DSP engineers might just multiply the values from 0 to PI by 2^N and consider that the solution without ever thinking twice.
+This problem is so common and the solution so simple and so well known that aspiring FPGA DSP engineers might just multiply the values from 0 to PI by 2^N and consider that the solution without ever thinking twice.

 While these might seem like viable solutions, a better approach to dealing with angles exists.